-Please encourage our board to respond positively to this proposal:
+Please encourage our board to respond positively to the is proposal:

+С umulative Voting

-Cumulative Voting Yes on 7
+Yes on 7

 As with most other major corporations, directors at the Corporation are elected by giving stockholders one vote per share for each Board seat.
 The Board believes this method of voting promotes the election of a balanced and effective Board, in which each director represents the interests of all stockholders.